Owen Gwilliam

 Research

 My research revolves around quantum field theory, focusing both on applications of homotopical ideas to QFT itself and applications of QFT to geometry and representation theory.
-My books and papers are described below.
+Most of my papers can be found on the arXiv.

-- Inspired by the work of Beilinson-Drinfeld and Francis-Gaitsgory-Lurie on factorization algebras, Kevin Costello and I have developed a version of factorization algebras appropriate to perturbative QFT, building upon Costello's earlier work developing a renormalization machine.
-We have proved a kind of deformation quantization theorem for field theory, as well as a factorization refinement of the Noether theorem.
-We develop these ideas in a two-volume book ``Factorization Algebras in Quantum Field Theory'' published by Cambridge University Press.
+Our results build upon Costello's earlier work developing a renormalization machine.
+In our books we prove a kind of deformation quantization theorem for field theory, as well as a factorization refinement of the Noether theorem.
 The first volume introduces factorization algebras and develops examples, primarily from free field theories.
 (This is not as boring as it might sound: we recover vertex algebras in complex dimension 1 and a quantum group for abelian Chern-Simons theory in dimension 3.)
 The second volume develops interacting classical and quantum field theory using the Batalin-Vilkovisky formalism and proves the deformation quantization and Noether theorems.

 Notes and videos